 People of the State of New York v.
 S.O.; Monroe County Court

 Our client was charged with three counts of Grand Larceny and three counts of felony Identity Theft.
 The Grand Larceny charges were dismissed, and our client was found NOT GUILTY of the Identity Theft charges after a jury trial.

 These cases are won with hard work.
-We have to out-think, and out-prepare a prosecutor who has unlimited resources to call witnesses from banks across the country; to subpoena cell phone records and use government databases to try and pinpoint the location of defendants on the dates and at the times of the crimes that are charged.
+We have to out-think and out-prepare a prosecutor who has unlimited resources to call witnesses from banks across the country; to subpoena cell phone records and use government databases to try and pinpoint the location of defendants on the dates and at the times of the crimes that are charged.
 So that is what we do.
-For every hour of actual trial we will spend three hours preparing, anticipating the potential moves a prosecutor might make, and taking every step we can to win an acquittal at trial.
+For every hour of actual time spent on trial in a courtroom, we will spend three hours preparing, anticipating the potential moves a prosecutor might make, and taking every step we can to win a not guilty verdict.

-If you are charged with Grand Larceny and Identity Theft because of allegations of credit card fraud, and if you are committed to winning at trial, call an experienced team of trial lawyers with a proven record.
+If you are charged with Grand Larceny and Identity Theft because of allegations of credit card fraud, and if you are committed to winning at trial, call an experienced attorney with a proven record.
 Our number is (585) 485-0025.